Coronavirus Antibody Blood Test

 A positive result means that the laboratory found IgG antibodies to coronavirus (SARS-CoV-2) in your blood.
 This means that it is highly likely that you have been infected with coronavirus in the past.

 Most tests that look for antibodies will return a small percentage of false-positive results.
 In the case of SARS-CoV-2 they may occur because antibodies to other viruses in the coronavirus family potentially react with the components in the SARS-CoV-2 antibody tests.
-In the validation study conducted by Abbott, about 1 test in every 200 on samples from people not infected with coronavirus returned a false positive result.
+In the validation study conducted by Roche, out of every 1,000 people who do not have the infection between 1 and 2 people would receive a false positive result (0.19%).

 A negative result means that the laboratory did not find IgG antibodies to coronavirus (SARS CoV-2) in your blood.
 This means that it is very unlikely that you have been infected with the virus in the past.
 However, you may get a negative result if you took the test too soon after developing symptoms (i.e. before antibodies have reached detectable levels).
 This is why it is important to wait at least 14 days from the onset of symptoms before taking your test.